 ● The confetti throw.
 These images can only really be done once, so a camera operator relies on guests to get it right and for it not to be wet and windy.
 All the elements came together, and these shots are perfect.

 ● The way Tim looked at his bride with complete and utter adoration, as if couldn’t believe his luck.
 He backed this up with a moving speech about how he had felt like “the luckiest guy” when Maria had agreed to go on a first date with him, and how he still felt that way now that she was his wife.

-● The venue is a fantastic choice not only because it is so photogenic, but also because the staff are so professional and helped to make our job stress-free.
+● The venue is a fantastic choice not only because it is so magnetic, but also because the staff are so professional and helped to make our job stress-free.